 Special procedures required to prevent pregnancy

-If you suspect you're pregnant, stop taking thalidomide and contact your doctor immediately.
-Remember: No method of birth control is completely reliable except for avoiding sexual intercourse.
+If you suspect that you've become pregnant, stop taking thalidomide and contact your doctor immediately.

 Side effects other than birth defects